appbaseio/Docs/content/docs/pipelines/how-to/query-rules.md

 ---
 title: 'Create a pipeline with query rules'
-meta_title: 'Create a pipeline with Query Rules | Introduction to Appbase.io'
+meta_title: 'Create a pipeline with Query Rules | Introduction to ReactiveSearch.io'
 meta_description: 'Learn how to quickly create a pipeline that uses query rules to boost search results'
 keywords:
     - concepts
+    - elasticsearch
-    - appbase.io
+    - opensearch
     - pipelines
     - query
     - rules